Huegoxaga/notes/cloud-services/aws.md

 - A topic can have many subscribers with differenct protocols(Email, SQS, Lambda) to receive the message.
 - Each topic has a `Publish message` button that can be used to test a message with all subscribers.
 - Each subscription can have a unique filter for all messages.
+- Selecting `Enable raw message delivery` for SQS subscription allow SNS topic send raw message which is the same format as sending SQS message directly.

 ## SES